 Betsy Childs Howard, an editor for The Gospel Coalition, understands this season of waiting.
 So much so, that she wrote a whole book about it: Seasons of Waiting: Walking by Faith When Dreams Are Delayed.

 By weaving together Scripture, theology, stories from close friends and her own insightful thoughts, Howard shows how waiting can be a sanctification process and also a representation of the gospel.
 She looks specifically at five common issues: waiting for a spouse, baby, physical healing, a stable home, and for the return of a prodigal (a rebellious child or unfaithful spouse).

 Waiting exposes our idols and throws a wrench into our coping mechanism.
 It brings us to the end of what we can control and forces us to cry out to God.
 God doesn’t waste our waiting.
 He uses it to conform us to the image of his Son.
 But sanctification is not only the purpose God has in mind when he takes us into the school of waiting.
 When we wait, God gives us the opportunity to live out a story that portrays the gospel and serves as a kingdom parable. – Betsy Childs Howard

 God may never give me a baby.
 He may never give you a spouse.
 You may never find physical healing.
 That is, on this earth.
 And that’s OK, because God sustains us.
 Just like the Israelites had to trust that manna would be there the next morning, we have to trust that God is going to give us grace and strength to sustain us each and every day, Howard says.

-Ultimately, Howard reminds us that we should want God more than we want the things he can give us.
-In this short, easy and encouraging book, you’ll find comfort for a soul that is weary and struggling with waiting.
-I give it 4.5 stars.
+Howard reminds us that we should want God more than we want the things He can give us.
+In this short, easy-to-read and encouraging book, you’ll find comfort for a soul that is weary and struggling with waiting.